How to Use the FX Terminal

 Terminal Layout

-On screens narrower than 1100px the layout collapses into a single scrollable column.
-On mobile, the sidebar and right panel fold into the main flow.
+On mobile, the layout collapses into a single scrollable column regardless of the split setting.
+The sidebar and right panel fold into the main flow.

 The sticky topbar navigation links jump you directly to major sections: FX Pairs, Macro, Rates, Cross-Asset, Risk, Positioning, and Calendar.